suppaduppax/Scraper-Discord-Notification/README.md

 >$ sudo apt upgrade

+Install git if it is not already installed.

+>$ sudo apt install git

 Use git to pull the repository files to your machine, for this example we will put it in the /github/ directory:
 >$ sudo git clone https://github.com/suppaduppax/Scraper-Discord-Notification.git /github/Scraper-Discord-Notification/